MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 #### Determine if outbound connections are blocked

 - Open Windows Firewall, and then in the left panel, select **Advanced settings**.
-You'll see the following screen:
+You'll see the following screen.

     ![Firewall configuration 01](media/firewall_config_01.png "Firewall advance setting configuration")